Hi, My name is Sudhanshu Rana, and I am a traveler. I love to travel places, places that are mostly untouched on the map of mass tourism.

 Delhi – Haridwar – Rishikesh – Dev Prayag – Srinagar – Rudra Prayag (take left towards Ukhimath/Kedarnath marg) – Agustmuni– Kund – Ukhimath – Sari Village (12 km from Ukhimath) – Deoria Tal

-Via Train: Last station will be Haridwar, after that you continue your journey via road
+Via Train: The last station will be Haridwar, after that you continue your journey via road

 Via Air: Nearest Airport is Jolly Grant, Bhaniyawala, Dehradun.
 After that rest of your journey will be done via road.